 The basis of this argument is that the company that was incorporated is a façade/sham to escape pre-existing legal obligations and therefore the veil of incorporation should be lifted to reveal the true identity of the persons who must be responsible.
 This has proven to be a more successful line of argument in past case law.

 In Woolfson v.
 Strathclyde Regional Council it was held that the veil could be pierced where special circumstances exist indicating that the company is a façade concealing the true facts.
-In Re Darby, ex Broughham which dates back to 1911, the veil was lifted where career-fraudsters had incorporated companies to disguise their true involvement as sole beneficiaries of the scheme.
-In the case of Gilford Motor Company v Horne, the Defendant (who was managing director of the claimant) set up a separate company in his wife’s name so that he could solicit customers of the claimant during and after his employment.
+In Re Darby, ex Brougham which dates back to 1911, the veil was lifted where career-fraudsters had incorporated companies to disguise their true involvement as sole beneficiaries of the fraudulent scheme.
+In the case of Gilford Motor Company v Horne, the defendant (who was managing director of the claimant) entered into an agreement not to solicit, interfere with or endeavour to entice away from the company any customers of the claimant during and after his employment as managing director.
+However, he set up a separate company in his wife’s name so that he could solicit customers of the claimant during and after his employment.
 The veil was lifted to grant an injunction against Horne and the new company.
 In Jones v Lipman the defendant attempted to evade a contract for the sale of land by transferring it to a company.
 The court lifted the veil and required specific performance from both the defendant and company.
-In Trustor v Smallbone a director of the claimant stole money from Trustor and paid it to his own company Intercom.
-The veil was lifted in order to make Smallbone jointly and severally liable for the sums received by Intercom.
+In Trustor AB v Smallbone a director of the claimant stole money from Trustor AB and paid it to his own company Introcom.
+The veil was lifted in order to make Smallbone jointly and severally liable for the sums received by Introcom.

 Agency

-This argument asserts that the company is an agent for its controllers, i.e. the shareholders.
-In a corporate group it would be argued that the subsidiary is an agent of the parent company.
-It is generally presumed that there is no such agency relationship and that in principle, a company is not an agent of its shareholders.
-Agency relations would have to be proved on the evidence in each case and cannot be inferred from the control exercised by the shareholders.
+The principle of agency asserts that the company can act as an agent for its shareholders.
+In a corporate group it may be argued that the subsidiary is an agent of the parent company.
+It is generally presumed that there is no such agency relationship and that in principle, a company is not an agent of its shareholders (as established in Salomon v Salomon).
+Agency relations have to be proved on the evidence in each case and cannot be inferred from the control exercised by the shareholders.

 Interests of Justice

-The argument that it would be in the interests of justice to life the veil has seem some success in the past however, the general consensus is that the courts should not pierce the veil in these circumstances.
-The argument is now considered too vague, lacking in clear guidance and could cause uncertainty and inconsistency in the law and in business.
+The argument that it would be in the interests of justice to lift the veil has seem some success in the past but, the general consensus is that the courts should not pierce the veil merely because to do so would be in the interests of justice.
+This concept is now considered too vague, lacking in clear guidance and could cause uncertainty and inconsistency in the law and in business.

 Impropriety